On the convergence of the normalized power sequence of spectral operators on Hilbert space: Norm convergence of the normalized power sequence of spectral operators

 \begin{lem} \textsl{ Let $T \in \kB(\kH)$, and $Q$ be a quasinilpotent in $\kB(\kH)$, such that $TQ = QT$.
 Then, \begin{enumerate} \item [(i)] $TQ$ is quasinilpotent. \item [(ii)] $\spec{T+Q} = \spec{T}$.
 In particular, $T+Q$ is invertible if and only if $T$ is invertible. \end{enumerate} } \end{lem} \begin{proof} Note that $\spec{Q} = \{ 0 \}$, as $Q$ is quasinilpotent.
 Since $TQ = QT$, from \cite[Proposition 3.2.10]{KR-I}, we observe that,

-\textsl{(i)} Since the spectrum of an operator is non-empty, from (\ref{eqn:inv_quas_prod}), we note that $\spec{TQ} = \{0\}.$ Thus, $TQ$ is quasinilpotent.
-0.1in \textsl{(ii)} Since $T+Q$ and $-Q$ commute, as an application of (\ref{eqn:inv_quas_sum}), we also have the opposite inclusion,
+\textsl{Proof of (i).} Since the spectrum of an operator is non-empty, from (\ref{eqn:inv_quas_prod}), we note that $\spec{TQ} = \{0\}.$ Thus, $TQ$ is quasinilpotent.
+0.1in \textsl{Proof of (ii).} Since $T+Q$ and $-Q$ commute, as an application of (\ref{eqn:inv_quas_sum}), we also have the opposite inclusion,

 In particular, $0 \notin \spec{T+Q}$ if and only if $0 \notin \spec{T}$; equivalently, $T+Q$ is invertible if and only if $T$ is invertible. \end{proof}

 \begin{lem} \textsl{ Let $N$ be a normal operator and $Q$ be a quasinilpotent in $\kB(\kH)$, such that $QN = NQ$.
 Let $\ep > 0$, and $E_{\ep}$ and $E'_\ep = I-E_{\ep}$ be the spectral projections of $N$ corresponding to $\D_{\ep}$ and $\C \setminus \D_{\ep}$, respectively.
 Then, there is a positive integer $n(\ep) \in \N$ such that for all $n \ge n(\ep)$,